Sex in pregnancy

 If your pregnancy is normal and you have no complications, having sex and orgasms won't increase your risk of going into labour early or cause a miscarriage.

-Later in pregnancy, an orgasm or even sex itself can set off contractions (known as Braxton Hicks contractions).
-If this happens, you'll feel the muscles of your womb (uterus) go hard.
-This is perfectly normal and there's no need for alarm.
-If it feels uncomfortable, try your relaxation techniques or just lie quietly until the contractions pass.
+Later in pregnancy, an orgasm or even sex itself can set off mild contractions.
+If this happens, you'll feel the muscles of your womb go hard.
+These are known as Braxton Hicks contractions and can be uncomfortable, but they're perfectly normal and there's no need for alarm.
+You might want to try some relaxation techniques or just lie down until the contractions pass.

 When to avoid sex in pregnancy

-Your midwife or doctor will probably advise you to avoid sex if you've had any heavy bleeding in pregnancy, since sex may increase the risk of further bleeding if the placenta is low or there is a haematoma (a collection of blood).
+Your midwife or doctor will probably advise you to avoid sex if you've had any heavy bleeding in this pregnancy.
+Sex may increase the risk of further bleeding if the placenta is low or there's a collection of blood (haematoma).